bret-m-harv/sr-analytics-engineer-assignment/README.md

    - **OR** Glossary Terms applied to Datasets/Dashboards and count of assigned entities.
    - **OR** Owners assigned to Datasets/Dashboards, their job titles, and ownership counts.

-2. **Design Layered Models**: Create a set of dbt models to support this use case that clearly separate concerns across the following areas:
+2. **Design Data Models**: Create a set of dbt models to support the questions presented in the use case, ensuring you support the following use cases:
-   - **Data Cleanup/Normalization**: Models that clean and normalize raw data, ensuring consistency and quality.
+   - **Data Cleanup/Normalization**: Model(s) that clean and normalize raw data, ensuring consistency and quality.
-   - **Ad-hoc Query Layer**: Intermediate models designed for SQL-savvy analysts to conduct flexible, exploratory analysis.
+   - **Ad-hoc Query Layer**: Model(s) designed for SQL-savvy analysts to conduct flexible, exploratory analysis.
-   - **Reporting/Presentation Layer**: Final models optimized for reporting and consumption by less technical stakeholders.
+   - **Reporting/Presentation Layer**: Final model(s) optimized for reporting and consumption by less technical stakeholders.

 3. **Provide Documentation**: Include two types of documentation for your models: